canonical/checkbox/docs/reference/units/job.rst

     Canonical to determine the jobs that **must** be run in order to be able to issue a certificate.
 The allowed values are:

-    :unspecified:
-        This value means that a job was not analyzed in the context of certification status classification and it has no classification at this time.
-This is also the default certification status for all jobs.
-    :not-part-of-certification:
-        This value means that a given job may fail and this will not affect the certification process in any way.
-Typically jobs with this certification status are not executed during the certification process.
     :non-blocker:
         This value means that a given job may fail and while that should be regarded as a possible future problem it will not block the certification process.
 Canonical reserves the right to promote jobs from *non-blocker* to *blocker*.
+This is the implicit certification status for all jobs.
     :blocker:
         This value means that a given job **must** pass for the certification process to succeed.